-We want to foster an appreciation of the natural world, help build meaningful relationships, and ensure the outdoors are inclusive for everyone.
+We want to foster an appreciation of the natural world, help build meaningful relationships, and ensure the outdoors are inclusive of everyone.

-Some students arrive onto campus with a love of the outdoors, while others acquire it while they are here with us.
-All equipment required to participate in our programs and activities is free for our students to reserve.
+Some students arrive to campus with a love of the outdoors, while others acquire it while they are here.
+All equipment required to participate in our programs and activities is free.
 The only thing a student needs to bring to our outdoor recreation programs is a desire to explore.

 - Buccaneer Boathouse: reserve canoes and kayaks for use on the Rock River